christophgil/ZIPsFS/INSTALL_OpenIndiana.md

 # Trouble shooting Detect problems of fuse

-If ZIPsFS does not work you need to exclude that there is a general problem of the  FUSE system.
+If ZIPsFS does not work you need to exclude general problem of the  FUSE system.
-This can be done by testing another FUSE file system like sshfs or fuse-zip.
+This can be done by testing another FUSE file system like **sshfs** or **fuse-zip**.
 The following shows how  fuse-zip can be tested.
 First it needs to be installed.
 On Debian or Ubuntu type

     sudo apt get install fuse-zip